Article

 Sector-specific recommendations

 As cyber-attacks become more and more opportunistic, no entity can do without cyber protection.
-The fundamentals of cybersecurity are broadly the same for all business sectors: map your information system, strengthen authentication, supervise events on your information system, detect and correct IS vulnerabilities, list your critical services, etc. Protecting your entire supply chain applies to all sectors, especially industry, banking and finance.
+The fundamentals of cybersecurity are broadly the same for all business sectors: map your information system, strengthen authentication, monitor events on your information system, detect and correct IS vulnerabilities, list your critical services, and so on.

 However, sector-specific cybersecurity recommendations may apply.
 The Agence du numérique en santé and its CERT Santé, for example, support establishments in the healthcare and medico-social sectors in their monitoring of cyberthreats and incident response.